rycolab/website/content/authors/aayush/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Large Language Models Teaching Assistants
 - Teaching Assistants NLP F24
 ---
-Manuel is a Computer Science MSc student at ETHZ.
-He completed his Bachelor's degrees in Math and Computer Science at Universidade de Santiago de Compostela.
-When not in front of a computer, he enjoys playing basketball, fixing bikes, or playing the bagpipe.
+Aayush is a fourth-year PhD student at the Computational Cancer Genomics Lab of ETH Zurich.
+He received his B.Tech and M.Tech in computer science/data science from the International Institute of Information Technology, Bangalore.
+He is interested in biomedical applications of deep learning specifically looking at DNA from the lens of NLP.
+You can find him on a football field or at Kondi during his free time.